Rikuxx0/rustfuzz/README.md

 - Ensure you have proper authorization before testing a target system.
 - Use responsibly and only for ethical penetration testing.

-## License
-This tool is open-source and available under the MIT License.
-Feel free to use and modify it for your testing needs.